 Areas of Focus

 Leadership Expertise: Allows community teams (e.g., boards, working groups, staff) to either attend a leadership training activity or to bring a leadership trainer to the group.
 Leadership expertise can also provide funding for management assistance programs or workshops.
 Funds may be used for travel, attendance, or registration fees.

 Planning Efforts for Effective Organizations: Engages a consultant to assist an organization with board development, staff development, organizational assessment, vision setting/strategic planning, developing goals/outcomes, budget management, marketing/communications, fundraising, grantwriting, software obtainment, and/or volunteer corps development.
 Funding builds the capacity of an organization to be more effective; it may not be used to hire a consultant or freelancer to do the organization’s work.

 Advancement of Collaboration: Supports collaborative learning and knowledge exchange.
 Funding is often used for a facilitator or consultant to bring together two or more organizations that will benefit from one another.

 Timeline & Process

 If the proposal is for the engagement of a consultant of facilitator, applicants are encouraged to discuss proposals with the Center for Nonprofit Excellence at the PATH Resource Center prior to starting the application process.
 While organizations may elect to contract with personnel from the PATH Resource Center, it is not a requirement.
-Organizations may select their own consultant.
+Organizations may select their own counsel.